 Resveratrol found in red wines offers various health benefits, including its roles as an antioxidant and anti-inflammatory agent.
 It may also provide protective effects against chronic diseases such as cardiovascular diseases, cancer, diabetes, and Alzheimer's.

-Resveratrol for cholesterol
+Resveratrol supplements for cholesterol

 In order to understand how resveratrol affects our cardiovascular system, it is worth tracing the processes that lead to one of its most dangerous diseases, namely atherosclerosis.
 Dysfunctions of the cardiovascular system originate from poor nutrition, insufficient physical activity and smoking.
 Initially, the diseases are associated with an increase in the level of bad cholesterol and damage to the endothelium of blood vessels.
 This in turn leads to inflammation and platelet activation.
 Atherosclerotic plaque is formed in the damaged areas, which narrows the lumen of the vessels and reduces their elasticity.
 Resveratrol has a protective effect on all these problems, as it not only reduces the absorption of bad cholesterol, but also improves insulin sensitivity and glucose tolerance.
 Additionally, it inhibits platelet aggregation, dilates blood vessels and stops the inflammatory process.
 Resveratrol also inhibits the production of reactive oxygen species, contributing to its protective effects against cellular damage.
+Various methods of resveratrol administration, including oral, topical, and injection routes, are being researched to evaluate their impacts on cardiovascular health and bioavailability.

 Resveratrol in cosmetics